jonseymour/node-cmd/README.md

 Optional Arguments
 ------------------
 'cmd' does not currently offer any support for parsing optional arguments.
-However, the options member variable is reserved for the purpose of passing options along a handler chain, if so required.
+However, the options member variable of a Command is reserved for the purpose of passing options along a handler chain, if so required.

 	 var aCmd = cmd.createCommand(positionalArgs);
 	 aCmd.options = {